Back To Search Results

 Evaluation

-Initial evaluation begins with the stabilization and application of advanced trauma life support protocols.
-Initial evaluation of a stable patient with suspected cervical injury includes radiographs of the cervical spine which should include anteroposterior (AP), lateral, oblique, and odontoid views.
-An adequate lateral radiograph must include all seven cervical vertebrae as well as the C7 to T1 disc space.[6][7][8]
+The initial diagnostic evaluation of a patient who is stable with a suspected cervical injury includes radiographs of the cervical spine, which should include anteroposterior, lateral, oblique, and odontoid views.
+An adequate lateral radiograph must include all 7 cervical vertebrae and the C7 to T1 disc space.[7][8][9]
+This may require the addition of a "swimmer's" view to visualize the lower levels.

 According to the NEXUS Low-Risk criteria, imaging is indicated if the patient exhibits any of the following:

-Radiographs may not be needed if all of the following criteria are met:
+Radiographs may not be necessary if all the following criteria are met:

 • Absence of posterior midline cervical tenderness